 Things to do in Algeria

 The country’s tourist facilities are gradually building up.
 Up until a few years ago, the country was largely avoided by holidaymakers because of the violent political unrest found all over the country.
-A good way to get an idea of things to do in Algeria is to scan the activities offered Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
-This is also a good way to ensure that you get the most out of your trip.
+When deciding the best things to do in Algeria, there is an abundance of options.
+Here are the top bucket-list items when backpacking Algeria.

 Algiers is a vibrant port and one of the biggest cities in North Africa, with a population of between 3 and 5 million, depending on where you draw the city’s boundaries.
 The town is built on a hill next to the ocean.
 It is crowned by the magnificent ‘Kasbah quarter’, one of the finest collections of North African buildings in existence.